-- Knowledge of the basic principles of anatomy and physiology and their relationship to the theory and practice of Massage Therapy - Accurate palpation and description of the major muscles and anatomical landmarks of the human body. - Ability to communicate effectively with your clients and other health care professionals. - Skillful application of record-keeping and other business skills needed for a successful massage practice. - Ability to apply basic hydrotherapy techniques in a Massage Therapy practice. - A clear understanding of the benefits and limitations of Massage Therapy and willingness to refer clients to other health care providers when necessary.
+- Knowledge of the basic principles of anatomy and physiology and their relationship to the theory and practice of Massage Therapy. - Accurate palpation and description of the major muscles and anatomical landmarks of the human body. - Ability to communicate effectively with your clients and other health care professionals. - Skillful application of record-keeping and other business skills needed for a successful massage practice. - Ability to apply basic hydrotherapy techniques in a Massage Therapy practice. - A clear understanding of the benefits and limitations of Massage Therapy and willingness to refer clients to other health care providers when necessary.

-This 665 hour program is designed to provide an excellent education in the fundamentals of therapeutic massage and bodywork, preparing the Calhoun Community College Therapeutic Massage student to obtain a massage therapy license and start a successful practice.
+This 650 hour program is designed to provide an excellent education in the fundamentals of therapeutic massage and bodywork, preparing the Calhoun Community College Therapeutic Massage student to obtain a massage therapy license and start a successful practice.
 Our program qualifies graduates for the national certification exam.

-To enroll in the Massage Therapy program, students must:
+To enroll in the Massage Therapy program, students must

-- meet the admission requirements of Calhoun Community College and submit to the Department of Allied Health a completed Massage Therapy application for admission. - be at least 18 years of age. - provide proof of successful completion of high school or have a GED certificate.

-- provide official copies of transcripts for any high school, GED, or college work previously undertaken - have a one-on-one interview with the Massage Therapy Program Director.
+- meet the admission requirements of Calhoun Community College and submit to the Department of Allied Health a completed Massage Therapy application for admission. - be at least 18 years of age. - provide proof of successful completion of high school or have a GED certificate. - provide official copies of transcripts for any high school, GED, or college work previously undertaken - have a one-on-one interview with the Massage Therapy Program Director.

-Students enrolled in the Massage Therapy program will be required to:
+Students enrolled in the Massage Therapy program will be required to

 - Submit a current student Health Examination form completed appropriately by a licensed physician or Family Nurse Practitioner.
 Form furnished by Allied Health Department. - 2.
 Provide medical verification of two-step Mantoux skin test (chest x-ray if positive) indicating he/she is free of tuberculosis. - Provide documentation of immunity for Rubeola (Measles), Mumps, Rubella (German Measles) through one of the following: - a.
 History of having had the disease - b.
 Titer that demonstrates immunity - c.
 Immunization record - Purchase professional liability insurance through the College by the first week of class.
 (Forms available in the Allied Health Department) - 5.
-Arrange transportation to and from clinical facilities as required by the program. - Abide by the policies of the College and Massage Therapy Policy Manual
+Arrange transportation to and from clinical facilities as required by the program. - Abide by the policies of the College and Massage Therapy Policy Manual.

-Massage Therapy classes are admitted once a year, Summer or Fall Semester.
-For more information/appointment, contact Ms. Carolyn Walls, Massage Therapy Director, 256/260-1437, or the Allied Health Department, 256/306-2786.
+Massage therapy classes are admitted one to two times per year, depending on program availability.
+Fore more information, please contact the massage therapy department at 256-260-1437, or the Allied Health Department at 256-306-2786.